wassname/discovering_latent_knowledge/mjc_notes.md

 for some reason all the ans are unknown
 - [x] debug at `expanded_choice_ids` in file 012, to fix it
 - collect a dataset, and experiment with noise on the embeddings

+lets swiotch it up in dataset, so swap hs0 hs1 and label, also swap hs1 and hs2

+Wait what is our task?

+- We right now we are saying model(x0)>model(x1) if it's a lie.
+That doesn't make sense.
+We need to work out which one is more true! (and we just true by the mean answer... wtf).
+OK fix this...

+.. fixed and now it doesn't train, hmm

+- [ ] to filter to states that are diff, maybe use hs2

+Wait! why random noise!!!!
+Why not static noise :)! lets try that